-- 1. Truck registered name.

-- 2. Type of construction.
-The code number signifies the UL type of protection.
-Check with proper authority before entering areas where flamable or explosive material may be present.

-- 3. Truck serial number.
+- Truck serial number.

 - 4. Capacity, data.

 - 5. Truck weight, less load.

-- 6. Battery weight.
+- Battery weight.

-- Battery identification number.
+- 7. Battery identification number.

-- System voltage.
+- 8. System voltage.

 - 9. Battery ampere-hour rating.

-When attachments are added or if the truck is modified, the capacity of the truck may be affected.
+If the truck is modified, the capacity of the truck may be affected.
 Contact your authorized Clark dealer for a new nameplate showing the revised capacity.